Vim

 Inserting text

-to enter Insert mode.
-Now, Vim behaves like any other text editor, until you press <ESC>
+From Normal mode, press i to enter Insert mode.
+Now, Vim behaves like any other text editor, until you press <ESC> to return to Normal mode.

 Command-line

-in Normal mode.
-Your cursor will jump to the command line at the bottom of the screen upon pressing :
+Command mode can be entered by typing : in Normal mode.
+Your cursor will jump to the command line at the bottom of the screen upon pressing :.
+This mode has many functionalities, including opening, saving, and closing files, and quitting Vim.

 - example